 Jarrett was the 22nd round pick of the Colorado Rockies in the 1994 MLB Draft.
 He was voted the Most Spectacular Defensive Player in the organization in 1994 while playing for the Bend (Ore.)
 Rockies in Single-A and then hit .303 for the New Haven Ravens (AA) in 1997.

 Jarrett earned a bachelor’s degree in communication with a minor in psychology from Florida State in 1994.
-He and his wife Jennifer, have two children, J.T. and Dawson.
+He and his wife Jennifer, have two children, J.T.
+(15) and Dawson (12).